-If you’re self-employed or a landlord in the UK, a major change is coming that could impact how you manage your finances and taxes.
+If you’re self-employed and/or a landlord in the UK, major changes are coming that will affect how you manage your finances and taxes.

-It’s called Making Tax Digital for Income Tax Self Assessment (MTD ITSA), and from April 2026, it will become mandatory for many people.
+It’s called Making Tax Digital for Income Tax Self Assessment (MTD for ITSA), and from April 2026, it will become mandatory for many taxpayers.

 The good news?
-You’re not alone.
-With the right support, this can be a smooth (and even beneficial) transition.
+With the right preparation and professional support, this can be a smooth (and even beneficial) transition.

 📌 Who Needs to Pay Attention?

-i.
-From April 2026: If your total income from self-employment or property is over £50,000, you’ll need to follow the MTD rules.
+✅ From April 2026 — If your total income from self-employment and/or property exceeds £50,000, you must follow MTD rules.

 🧾 What Will Change?

-i.
-You’ll no longer file just one tax return per year.
+You’ll no longer file just one tax return each year.
 Instead:

-ii.
-You’ll need to keep digital records of your income and expenses.
+• You must keep digital records of income and expenses.

-iv.
-At the end of the year, you’ll submit a final declaration confirming your income and claiming any reliefs.
+• You’ll complete a final declaration confirming all income and claiming reliefs.

 👩💼 How Your Accountant Can Help You

-This might sound like a lot, but your accountant can take the weight off your shoulders.
-Here’s how:
+This may sound like a big shift, but your accountant can take most of the burden off your shoulders.

 ✅ 1.
 Explain What MTD Means for You